asonyue/DataStructure_and_Algorithm/README.md

 ## (Part 1) Link List Implementation

-### Create:
-This function is used to create a linked list from the main function.
-It creates the first node at first.
-Afterward, it creates other nodes and update the tail pointer point to the current nodes from the previous node to connect them together and the tail pointer will move to the current node.

 ### Display:
 When the current pointer pointed to a node that is not NULL, It will continuously to print out the value of each node and